emallrice/account-management/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the `MIT License`.

 Copyright &#169; 2023 Team 3 - SWT301